isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -  *Captive-Portal Identification in DHCP and Router Advertisements (RAs)*, `RFC 8910
    <https://tools.ietf.org/html/rfc8910>`__: The Kea server can configure both v4
    and v6 versions of the captive portal options.

+-  *DHCP and Router Advertisement Options for the Discovery of Network-designated Resolvers (DNR)*, `RFC 9463 <https://tools.ietf.org/html/rfc9463>`__.
+The Kea server supports the DNR option.
+Part of its value (SvcParams) must be configured in hex.

 .. _dhcp6-limit: